adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

   ...
 }
 ```
-  * If the methods are declared **protected**, you can change their access level in a test-only subclass:
+  * If the methods are declared **protected**, you can change their access level in a out-only subclass:
 ```
 class YourClass {
   ...